 In order to complete the definition of the system, we need only to give the protocol that specifies how a dialogue proceeds.
-This we do below, providing a protocol (which was not given in the original) for the kind of example dialogue given in [25, 26].
+This we do below, providing a protocol (which was not given in the original) for the kind of example dialogue given in [24, 25].
 As in those papers, the kind of dialogue we are interested in here is a dialogue about joint plans, and in order to describe the dialogue, we need an idea of what one of these plans looks like:

 Definition 11.
-An plan is an argument $(S, I_i(p))$. $I_i(p)$ is known as the subject of the plan.
+A plan is an argument (S, p) such that there is some $I_i(p)$. $I_i(p)$ is known as the subject of the plan.

 Thus a plan is just an argument for a proposition that is intended by some agent.
-The detail of "acceptable" and "attack" ensure that an agent will only be able to assert or accept a plan if there is no intention which is preferred to the subject of the plan so far as the that agent is aware, and there is no conflict between any elements of the support of the plan.
+If we consider thoughtful/skeptical agents, then the detail of "attacks" ensures that an agent will only be able to assert a plan if there is no intention which is preferred to the subject of the plan so far as that agent is aware, and there is no conflict between any elements of the support of the plan and what it knows.
+Equally an agent will only accept a plan if there is no intention that it prefers to the subject of the plan, and it knows nothing that conflicts with any elements of the support of the plan.
+Similar conditions hold for agents with other attitudes.
 We then have the following protocol, which we will call \mathcal{D} for a dialogue between agents A and B.

-- 1. If allowed by its assertion attitude, A asserts both the conclusion and support of a plan $(S, I_A(p))$.
-If A cannot assert any $I_A(p)$, the dialogue ends. - 2.
-B accepts $I_A(p)$ and S if possible.
-If both are accepted, the dialogue terminates. - 3.
-If the $I_A(p)$ and S are not accepted, then B asserts the conclusion and support of an argument (S', ψ) which undercuts or rebuts $(S, I_A(p))$. - 4.
-A asserts either the conclusion and support of $(S''', I_A(p))$, which does not undercut or rebut (S', ψ) , or the statement \mathcal{U} .
+- 1. A asserts a plan (S, p) for some $I_A(p)$. - 2.
+B accepts the plan if possible.
+If the plan is accepted, the dialogue terminates. - 3.
+If the plan is not accepted, then B asserts an argument (S', q) which undercuts or rebuts (S, p). - 4.
+A asserts either (S''', p), which does not undercut or rebut (S', q), or the statement \mathcal{U} .
 In the first case, the dialogue returns to Step 2; in the second case, the dialogue terminates.